scottcantreid/SPLINT/README.md

 where M and G are the transformation matrices introduced in the previous section.

 This (you should check for yourself) should result in a decode coefficient vector whose components are very close to zero where you specified.
 From there, you can manually set these components to be exactly zero.

+## (VI) Features to be added soon
+* Neuron contribution and cone plots
+* L1 regularization for sparse solutions